jaybenaim/django-template/README.md

 $ mkdir new-project
 2. cd into new-project
 3. activate virtual environment
-4. django-admin start new-app and cd into new-app
+4. django-admin startproject new-app and cd into new-app
 5. fork and clone this repo into new-app
 6. cp django-template/ new-app